mysql/mysql-utilities/doc/man/mysqlserverclone.rst

 and starts the server with a socket file.
 You can optionally add a password for the login user account on the new instance.

+If the user does not have read and write access to the folder specified by the :option:`--new-data` option, the utility shall issue an error.

+Similarly, if the folder specified by :option:`--new-data` exists and is not empty, the utility will not delete the folder and will issue an error message.
+Users must specify the :option:`--delete-data` option to permit the utility to remove the folder prior to starting the cloned server.

 OPTIONS
 -------